-AVI - A Windows video format.
+AVI-A Windows video format.

-Bit rate - The bit rate indicates the volume of the data stream per second.
+Bit rate-The bit rate indicates the volume of the data stream per second.
 A higher bit rate results in higher quality.
-A distinction is made between constant bit rates (for -> VCD, for example) and variable bit rates, e.g. for -> SVCD and -> DVD.
-Unlike constant bit rates, variable bit rates adjust the data stream to suit the video material.
+A distinction is made between constant bit rates (e.g. for -> VCD) and variable bit rates, e.g. for -> SVCD and -> DVD.
+Unlike constant bit rates, variable bit rates adjust the size of the data stream according to the video material.

-Blue screen - A variation of -> Chroma keying
+Blue screen-A variation of → Chroma keying

-Capture - Recording.
+Capture-Recording.

-Chroma keying - Chroma keying uses a surface with a single color in front of which an actor, for example, is filmed.
-This color area is then made transparent during subsequent editing and can be replaced by a different background, for example.
+Chroma keying-Chroma keying uses a surface with a single color in front of which an actor, for example, is filmed.
+This color area is then made transparent during subsequent editing and can be replaced by a different background.

-Chrominance - Chrominance refers to the color signal in -> YUV, which consists of two color components: U, the balance between red and cyan, and V, the balance between yellow and blue.
+Chrominance-Chrominance refers to the color signal in -> YUV, which is comprised of two color components: U, the balance between red and cyan, and V, the balance between yellow and blue.

-Clip - A short piece of video material.
+Clip-A short piece of video material.

-Composite video - Composite video is a transmission method common in the consumer sector that is generally realized using cinch connectors and which is frequently found on TVs.
-In this process, all signals (chrominance and luminance) share a single cable.
-The quality of composition video is lower than that of -> S video, for example, in which chrominance and luminance are transmitted separately.
+Composite video-Composite video is a transmission method common in the consumer sector that is generally realized using cinch connectors and which is frequently used, for example, on TVs.In this process, all signals (chrominance and luminance) share a single cable.
+The quality of composite video is lower than that of -> S video, in which chrominance and luminance are transferred separately.

-CPU - Central processing unit.
-The part of your computer (the processor, i.e. Pentium or Athlon) that does the actual computing.
+CPU-Central processing unit.
+The part of your computer (processor, e.g. Pentium or Athlon), that does the actual computing.

-D8 - Digital 8 is the successor to the Hi8 and VHS-C camcorder formats.
+D8-Digital 8 is the successor to the Hi8 and VHS-C camcorder formats.
 Hi8 or D8 cassettes are still used, but the video data is recorded digitally in DV format.

-Data throughput - see Data transfer rate
+Data throughput-see Data transfer rate

-Data transfer rate - The data transfer rate describes the speed at which a hard drive can read or write data over a sustained period.
+Data transfer rate-The data transfer rate describes the speed at which a hard drive can read or write data over a sustained period.
 The data transfer rate is usually measured in seconds, e.g. 7 Mbps.

-Device control - In the DV terms, this refers to the ability to control your camcorder from your PC.
+Device control-In DV terms, this refers to the ability to control your camcorder from your PC.

-DirectDraw - DirectDraw is a graphics standard initiated by Microsoft.
+DirectDraw-DirectDraw is a graphics standard initiated by Microsoft.
 Its features include the capability to write graphics data directly to the memory of the graphics board for the fluid display of video material.

-Dropped frames - These are missing individual images in the video data stream that are mainly the result of using a slow hard drive.
+Dropped frames-These are individual images missing from the video data stream, usually due to a slow hard drive.

-DV - DV stands for Digital Video.
+DV-DV stands for Digital Video.
 The DV standard uses a compression rate of 5:1.
 This corresponds to a data rate of 3.125 Mbps, which can be handled by virtually any modern hard drive.
 The quality of the DV standard is very high; it is therefore frequently used in professional productions.
-A number of different cassette types exist in the DV sector which vary in size and maximum playing time, but which are compatible with one another in terms of video data.
-MiniDV is designed for consumer sector and supports playing times of up to one hour.
+A number of different cassette types exist in the DV sector, which vary in size and maximum playing time, but which are compatible with one another in terms of video data.
+MiniDV is designed for the consumer sector and supports playing times of up to one hour.
 The DV format used in the professional sector supports playing times of up to three hours.

-DV-In - As a rule, the DV socket of a camcorder can transport video data in both directions-to or from the camcorder.
+DV-In-Usually, the DV jack of a camcorder can transport video data in both directions- to and from the camcorder.
 Many camcorders in Europe do not feature DV-In, however.
 Also see -> Enabling.